 Aguila home prices are not only among the most expensive in Arizona, but Aguila real estate also consistently ranks among the most expensive in America.

-When you are in Aguila, you'll notice that it is more blue-collar than most other communities in America.
-76.87% of Aguila’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Aguila is a blue-collar town, with 76.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Aguila is a town of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Aguila who work in farm management occupations (56.46%), office and administrative support (6.80%), and sales jobs (6.80%).

 The per capita income in Aguila in 2022 was $21,385, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $85,540 for a family of four.
 However, Aguila contains both very wealthy and poor people as well.